chene/chene.github.io/_publications/2012-01-04-Endourology_FCM+2012.md

 date: 2012-01-04
 venue: 'Journal of Endourology'
 paperurl: 'http://doi.org/10.1089/end.2011.0131'
-citation: 'A. Fernandez et al., (2012).
+citation: 'Fernandez A, <b>Chen ECS</b>, Moore J, Cheung C, Erdeljan P, Fuller A, McDougall EM, Peters TM, Pautler SE, (2012).
 "First Prize: A phantom model as a teaching modality for laparoscopic partial nephrectomy"; in <i>Journal of Endourology</i>, 26(1), pp. 1-5.'
 ---

 Purpose: To evaluate a materials model for laparoscopic ultrasound identification and partial nephrectomy of kidney tumors.